Kristina01111000/Drws_site/README.md

 5/16
 Picture for homepage of university chiropractic?
-Make chats for lessons 6,7,8,9 on GH
-Try adding a black border around each panel on the GH homepage
+Make chats for lessons 6,7,8,9 on GH, look at the writing style of the other commetns first to match them Try adding a black border around each panel on the GH homepage
 - Link all the social medias everywhere
 - check on the bug on drwalsdorf.com theme -> its so weird